JoseNunoOliveira/jno/costa/costa2.md

 > He had served as Portugal's ambassador in Rome, etc etc

-> Brilliant carrer in Rome, Biblioteca Eborense etc
+> Brilliant career in Rome, Biblioteca Eborense etc

 > Much to say because of its connection to Rome and possibly S.António